Transient effects in quantum dots contacted via topological superconductor: Tunneling conductance

 \end{widetext}

-The definition $G_{\uparrow}(\mu,t)=\frac{\partial}{\partial \mu} j_{N\uparrow}(t)$ along with Eqs.\ (\ref{B_s},\ref{eq45},\ref{eq46}) yield the information on time-dependent quasiparticle states of our hybrid structure.
-The relevant inverse Laplace transforms can be obtained in a form of the linear combinations of $\exp{\left(-gt\right)}$ and $\exp{\left( -s_{i} t\right)}$ with coefficients being the functions of $s_{1}, ..., s_{8}$, where $s_{1,2}=-g\pm i\Delta$ and $s_{3}$, $s_{4}$, $s_{5}$ ($s_{6}$, $s_{7}$, $s_{8}$) are solutions of the cubic equation $H_{1}(s)=0$ ($H_{2}(s)=0$).
+The definition $G_{\uparrow}(V,t)=\frac{\partial}{\partial V} j_{N\uparrow}(V,t)$ along with Eqs.\ (\ref{B_s},\ref{eq45},\ref{eq46}) yield the information on time-dependent quasiparticle states of our hybrid structure.
+The relevant inverse Laplace transforms can be obtained in a form of the linear combinations of $\exp{\left(-\Gamma_N t\right)}$ and $\exp{\left( -s_{i} t\right)}$ with coefficients being the functions of $s_{1}, ..., s_{8}$, where $s_{1,2}=-\Gamma_N \pm i\Gamma_{S}$ and $s_{3}$, $s_{4}$, $s_{5}$ ($s_{6}$, $s_{7}$, $s_{8}$) are solutions of the cubic equation $H_{1}(s)=0$ [$H_{2}(s)=0$].

-Figure \ref{Fig5} presents the time-dependent conductance versus the bias voltage $\mu$ obtained for $\lambda_{1}=0.3$, $0.5$ and $1.0$, respectively.
+Figure \ref{Fig5} presents the time-dependent conductance versus the bias voltage $V$ obtained for $\lambda=0.6$, $1$ and $2$ ($\lambda\equiv\lambda_1=\lambda_2$), respectively.
 It shows how the quasiparticle peaks of QD$_{1}$ develop in time.
-For the weak couplings, $\lambda_{1}=0.3$ and $0.5$, we observe roughly two quasiparticle peaks emerging from the initial broad-structure (panels a and b in Fig.\ \ref{Fig5}).
-Their steady-limit shape establishes at relatively long time in comparison to the results obtained for the stronger coupling, $\lambda_{1}=1.0$.
-After closer inspection, however, we can notice some tiny splitting between the maxima.
-In contrast, for the larger coupling $\lambda_{1}$ there appear four quasiparticle peaks well separated from one another.
-Their steady limit structure establishes pretty fast, nearly at $t\approx 10$.
-Duration of the transient region is thus strongly sensitive to the coupling strength $\lambda_{1}$.
+For weak couplings, $\lambda=0.6$ and $1$, we observe roughly two quasiparticle peaks emerging from the initial broad-structure, see Figs.~\ref{Fig5}(a) and (b).
+Their steady-limit shape establishes at relatively long time in comparison to the results obtained for a stronger coupling, $\lambda=2$.
+After a closer inspection, however, we can notice some tiny splitting between the maxima.
+In contrast, for larger coupling $\lambda$, there appear four quasiparticle peaks well separated from one another.
+Their steady limit structure establishes pretty fast, nearly at $t\approx 5/\Gamma_S$.
+The duration of the transient region is thus strongly sensitive to the coupling strength $\lambda$.

-In Fig.\ \ref{Fig6} we present the steady limit differential conductance $G_{\sigma}(\mu,t\rightarrow \infty)$ obtained for different couplings $\lambda_{1}=\lambda_{2}$, as indicated.
+In Fig.\ \ref{Fig6} we present the steady limit differential conductance $G_{\sigma}(V,t\rightarrow \infty)$ obtained for different couplings $\lambda$, as indicated.
 Since one of the solutions, $s_{3}$ ($s_{6}$) for the cubic equation has a negative real value and the other solutions are complex (with negative real parts), we get